 Everyone did one.
-It was an article of faith no one ducked or avoided, an idea imported from Germany when youth hostels first began.
+It was an article of faith that no one ducked or avoided, an idea imported from Germany when youth hostels first began.

-Having signed the registration book, paid the fee for a night’s stay, a guest handed over his membership card and, to get it back, before leaving did a chore.
+Having signed the registration book, paid the fee for a night’s stay, a guest handed over his membership card and, to get it back before leaving, did a chore.
 Anyone wanting to leave early in the morning, asked for a duty the night before and had their card returned then.